rig0/Pushover/README.md

     > pushover "Server daily backup complete"
 	> pushover "Download complete."
 "Deluge" custom_sound https://torboxpanel.com APP_TOKEN_HERE

-If you're going to add an optional argument, all those before it must be provided.
+When adding an optional argument, all those before it must be provided.
 Adding a space in quotes will do (" ")

 Example: